Audio Basis - articles about audio

-Changing of bit-depth 32-bit float or 24-bit integer samples to 16-bit integer causes some harmonic distortions.
+Bit depth changing from 32-bit float or 24-bit integer to 16-bit integer causes some harmonic distortions.
 Read what's happens there.

 Here we see input (without conversion or other processing) signal with frequency 4010 Hz in 16-bit / 44100 Hz: